product-os/flowzone/docs/trust-boundary.md

 - `push`-merge runs share the default-branch concurrency group with `cancel-in-progress: false`;
   GitHub keeps one pending run per group, so stacked merges can drop a pending publish.
 Re-run the workflow for the affected merge commit.
-- Custom jobs are not rebuilt on the fork-merge push.
-Unlike the npm/docker/cargo test lanes, `custom_test` and `custom_publish` run only on the `pull_request` lane, while `custom_finalize` runs on the push — so a custom publish→finalize handoff is unsupported for fork contributions (a self-contained `custom_finalize` still runs).
-The custom lane is left this way because the action bodies are caller-defined and custom actions are fork-disabled by default via `restrict_custom_actions`.

 ## Runners